 1. Sign-out every third large in-house head and neck tumor resection case with the head and neck service attending.
 Handle all head and neck consult cases.

-3. Review the pathological findings of cases to Otolaryngology and Oncology clinicians who come to the department to look at their cases.
+3. Review the pathological findings of cases with Otolaryngology and Oncology clinicians who come to the department to look at their cases.

 5. Develop a strong knowledge of head and neck surgical and pathologic anatomy.